-So I went, age 18 in 1999, ironically at what we can know see was the height of the peace process, with the Ehud Barak government negotiating at Camp David and at Taba.
+So I went, age 18 in 1999, ironically at what we can now see was the height of the peace process, with the Ehud Barak government negotiating at Camp David and at Taba.
 In terms of peace it was about as good as it got.
-The Jewish youth movement I'd gone with was a pretty incompetent one and they'd sent me to a kibbutz on my own, where I met a range of international travellers and volunteers rather than mixing with other British Jews.
+The Jewish youth movement I'd gone with was a pretty incompetent one and they'd sent me to a kibbutz on my own, where I met a range of international travelers and volunteers rather than mixing with other British Jews.
 In retrospect, perhaps that was significant.
-For the early weeks I was there, I associated the elation I felt at being away from home for the first time with Israel; its landscapes, its people and its language.
-I also fell in love with the kibbutz – the egalitarianism, the communal meals, the general sense of bonhomie.
+For the early weeks I was there, I associated the elation I felt at being away from home for the first time with Israel; its landscapes, its people, and its language.
+I also fell in love with the kibbutz‚—the egalitarianism, the communal meals, the general sense of bonhomie.

-I was loosely aware of ethnic tensions – I remember being warned by a kibbutznik to take care when hitchhiking to the local synagogue on a Friday, as there were "Arabs on the roads".
+I was loosely aware of ethnic tensions—I remember being warned by a kibbutznik to take care when hitchhiking to the local synagogue on a Friday, as there were "Arabs on the roads."
 But on my regular afternoons off (Kibbutz work turned out not to be so arduous after I was sacked from the Banana fields) I visited local towns, and became particularly entranced with the old city of Akko, on the coast.
 While most of the Jewish areas featured more modern architecture, old Akko, a predominantly Palestinian Arab area, still retained many Ottoman buildings, and featured narrow streets, hidden nooks and crannies, and market stalls galore.
 I was entranced.
-Sitting on a rock in Akko's port in the autumn sunshine, looking out onto the small boats, and onto the Mediterranean beyond, I experienced something of a revelation – my favourite place in Israel was an Arab town.
+Sitting on a rock in Akko's port in the autumn sunshine, looking out onto the small boats, and onto the Mediterranean beyond, I experienced something of a revelation—my favorite place in Israel was an Arab town.

-Many Israeli towns to me lacked the depth, history and serenity I found in the turrets, clock towers and stone walls of Akko.
-The warmth and calm I felt in this place made me question the notion of separation that was popular at the time – that "we are here and they are there".
-In that moment I realised I didn't want to live in a nationalist country in which the culture of one group predominated, but rather one in which different cultures lived, if not exactly side by side, then at least down the road.
-I realised that I believed in what's known as the one-state solution – that instead of partition, Israel/Palestine should become a state for all its citizens, with equal rights and freedom of movement for all.
+Many Israeli towns to me lacked the depth, history, and serenity I found in the turrets, clock towers, and stone walls of Akko.
+The warmth and calm I felt in this place made me question the notion of separation that was popular at the time—that "we are here and they are there."
+In that moment I realized I didn't want to live in a nationalist country in which the culture of one group predominated, but rather one in which different cultures lived, if not exactly side by side, then at least down the road.
+I realized that I believed in what's known as the one-state solution—that instead of partition, Israel/Palestine should become a state for all its citizens, with equal rights and freedom of movement for all.

-While at university I formed a Jewish left-wing, pro-peace group, focussed on criticising Israeli human rights abuses during the second intifada.
-We were critics from within, flyering Israeli society events and campaigning within the Jewish society.
+While at university I formed a Jewish left-wing, pro-peace group, focused on criticizing Israeli human rights abuses during the second intifada.
+We were critics from within, putting up flyers for Israeli society events, and campaigning within the Jewish society.
 This was hugely controversial, as the Jewish society tolerated only limited criticisms of Israeli policy, and we certainly crossed the line.
 We were also committed to a strong Jewish identity and practice that didn't involve solidarity with Israel, a position that many found hard to comprehend.